 The quality of teaching in higher education has never been more important.
-This has created an opportunity to raise the profile of teaching, promote, and develop our diverse sector’s reputation for teaching excellence.
+This has created an opportunity to reflect in depth on multiple aspects of our current policy & practice.
+Both celebrating best practice and recognising opportunities for future development, but ultimately aspiring to achieve sustainable teaching excellence.

 - teaching resources